Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Stochastic quantization

 \begin{theorem}[Exponential tails] There exists $\delta > 0$ such that

-and the bound is uniform in $L$.
 The bound also holds in the limit $\mu$. \end{theorem}

 Since the nonlinearity in \eqref{eq:nlw} is cubic, we will need the first three Wick powers of the $\phi^4$ field.
 We construct and estimate the Wick powers of $\phi_{2,L}^4$ uniformly in $L$, and thus in the $L \to \infty$ limit.
+In the proof of this lemma, we rescale $\varepsilon$ so that $\varepsilon$ of Theorem~\ref{thm:sq tightness} is now denoted $\varepsilon/12$.